whiskeyromeo/CommunityQuestionAnswering/projectMidPoint/readme.md

 > found using LSI, which gave us scores corresponding to the vectors.
 From these scores, we were able to
 > determine which questions ranked most similar to a question.
 >
+> <b>SubTask B: Stage 2</b>
+> We expanded on our original method mentioned above by incorporating new features by which to enhance our
+> previous results.
+In addition, we developed a secondary method for document vector generation by averaging
+> word2vec vectors of individual words in a given question.
+Though the method of vector averaging did not enhance our
+> results in SubTask B, it was more successful than the Doc2Vec models in Subtask A, though the source of the disparity
+> in the results is something we are
+> still investigating.
+>
+> We were able to get a slight boost in the results from LSI obtained from Stage 1 through our FeatureDevelopment
+> module.
 >
 > <b>SubTask A</b>
 >    We followed much of the same line of though in the approach to Subtask A as we did in Subtask B, which